 Unlike renting, living in your own home gives you total and complete control over your living space.
 You also get to enjoy greater privacy.

-When living in a rented apartment, condo, or townhouse, you would first need permission from the landlord or the HOA board before you can make any changes to the property.
+When living in apartments for rent in Austin, condo, or townhouse, you would first need permission from the landlord or the HOA board before you can make any changes to the property.
 There may be limits on owning pets, noise restrictions, etc.

 With your own home, you can design/modify it however you like.
 You can own a pet, adopt kittens, or do things as your heart desires.
 The only things you would have to take care of is not breaking the codified laws and those set by the HOA.